vstinner/sixer/README.rst

 Changelog
 ---------

-* Version 0.4
+* Version 0.4 (2015-06-09)

   - sixer.py now accepts multiple filenames on the command line, but operations becomes the first command line parameter
-  - stringio replaces also cStringIO and replaces also ``from StringIO import StringIO``
+  - the ``stringio`` operation now also replaces cStringIO and ``from StringIO import StringIO``
-  - urllib: replace also urlparse.urlparse()
+  - urllib: replace also urlparse.symbol
+  - six_moves: support more modules: Cookie, HTMLParser, SimpleHTTPServer, cookielib, xmlrpclib, etc.
+  - Refactor operations as classes to cleanup the code

-* 2015-05-27: Version 0.3.1
+* Version 0.3.1 (2015-05-27)

   - Fix the "all" operation
   - six_moves knows more modules
   - urllib: add pathname2url, don't touch urllib2.parse_http_list()

-* 2015-05-27: Version 0.3
+* Version 0.3 (2015-05-27)

   - First command line parameter can now be a filename
   - Add "all", "basestring", "iterkeys", "six_moves", "stringio"